 Bempedoic acid and the bempedoic acid / ezetimibe combination tablet are small molecule drugs that are synthesized from readily available raw materials using conventional chemical processes.
 We currently have no manufacturing facilities.
 We rely on contract manufacturers to produce both drug substances and drug products required for our commercial supply and clinical studies.
-All lots of drug substance and drug product used in commercial supply and clinical studies.
+All lots of drug substance and drug product used in commercial supply and clinical studies are manufactured under current good manufacturing practices.
 We plan to continue to rely upon contract manufacturers and, potentially, collaboration partners to manufacture commercial quantities of the bempedoic acid and the bempedoic acid / ezetimibe combination tablet in the United States and in Europe and, if approved, in territories outside of the United States and Europe.